JinTA0/CV/README.md

 ## HOBBIES

-- I enjoy cycling and was a member of the WHUT bicycle Club.
+- I enjoy cycling and was a member of the WHUT Bicycle Club.
 The latter involved organizing activities, such as long distance riding，for example, I cycled from Chengdu to Lhasa in 2014, which is a great challenge for my perseverance and courage.
 - I have great interest in photography which is a good way to share perspective and capture a memory forever.
 - I also enjoy current affairs and traveling.